Campo, California: Features

-Campo is home to three museums: the Pacific Southwest Railway Museum, the Motor Transport Museum and the Gaskill Brothers' Stone Store.
+Campo is home to three museums: the Pacific Southwest Railway Museum which also offers historic train rides, the Motor Transport Museum at the historic Feldspar Mill, and the Gaskill Brothers' Stone Store.

 A CDF fire station is located at 31577 State Route 94.
 The 1998 Cameron Corners, California 7.5-minute quadrangle plots the station near Dewey Place and SR 94.
 A Southern California Automobile Association map, believed to be c.
 1910–1930, shows a business named "Dewey Store" in Cameron Corners.
 The business is plotted on the north side of SR 94 just east of County Road S1.
 This may be a variant name of Dewey Place.
+(Note: Date on SCAA map is illegible.
+S1 may also be called Bankhead Springs Road.)

 There is a county road maintenance station on Forrest Gate Road and a county fire station at Jeb Stewart and Parker roads.

 Large employers in the area include US Department of Homeland Security Border Patrol and the San Diego County, California Probation, Juvenile Ranch Facility, (population 250).

 According to a September 9, 2004 San Diego Union Tribune article, foster care activist Father Joe Carroll proposed building a foster camp for children here.
 The proposed name was, "Promiseland Ranch," and the proposed facility would encompass about 600 acre.
 Although the project was approved by the Board of Supervisors in 2008, it has since been abandoned for lack of funds.

 Campo is near the official southern terminus of the Pacific Crest Trail, a recreational hiking and equestrian trail extending 2650 mi north to the Canada–United States border.